On (super)symmetrizing forms and Schur elements of cyclotomic Hecke-Clifford algebras: Introduction

 \centerline{\bf Acknowledgements}

-The research is supported by the National Natural Science Foundation of China (No. 12431002) and the Natural Science Foundation of Beijing Municipality (No. 1232017).
+The research is supported by the National Natural Science Foundation of China (No. 12431002).
 The second author is partially supported by the Postdoctoral Fellowship Program of CPSF under Grant Number GZB20250717.
-Both authors thank Huansheng Li for many helpful discussions.
+Both authors thank Huansheng Li for his many valuable discussions in the computations of Schur elements.
+Additionally, they thank Jinkui Wan for her suggestions and feedback.